 Flu is transmitted via aerosols and droplets, or direct contact with respiratory secretions, from infected individuals, so like COVID-19 the best strategies for prevention are early detection, isolation, the use of personal protective equipment (PPE) and ventilation.
 Alongside this there is vaccination which is highly effective most years.

 Staff who have the signs and symptoms of flu should not attend work and should be actively told by managers not to do so.
-Attending today with the flu will mean other staff and service users will catch it and you will be worse of later down the line.
-Staff who are pregnant or in the high risk groups should avoid caring for service users known to have flu.
+Attending today will mean other staff and service users will catch it and you will be worse of later down the line.
+Staff who are pregnant or in the high-risk groups should avoid caring for service users known to be infected.

 In homes with nursing staff, the CQC identify how:

 Most people recover from flu in a few days, where the person does not, staff should monitor their physical status including their temperature and blood pressure.
 Where there is concern that the person may become dehydrated, it is wise to start a fluid chart.